bshmueli/emotionx2019-verify/README.md

+# evaluate.py

+`evaluate.py` is a utility to evaluate your EmotionX 2019 submission file and calculate the model's performance.

+To use, simply run:

+`% python3 evaluate.py --goldfile goldfile.json --predfile predfile.json`

+where

+`goldfile.json` is the **gold-labeled** file

+`predfile.json` is your submission file (with predicted labels)

+You will need to run it once for every dataset.
+For example:

+`% python3 evaluate.py --goldfile friends_eval_gold.json --predfile friends_pred.json`

+`% python3 evaluate.py --goldfile emotionpush_eval_gold.json --predfile emotionpush_pred.json`

 # verify.py
 `verify.py` is a utility to verify your EmotionX 2019 submission file and make sure it's in the correct format.